DanielSaccardo/Docker-compose-services/nextcloud/README.md

 php --version
 ```

-If not than install it by doing:
+If not then install it by doing:

 ```sh
 sudo apt install php8.0